andrewcumming/phys512/hw1.md

 Discuss the behaviour that you find.
 How does the error depend on timestep $\Delta t$?

 (c) Repeat part (b) using single-precision floating-point numbers instead of double-precision numbers (Be careful to make sure every float and array you declare has the `np.float32` data-type, otherwise you may "contaminate" the answer with double-precision variables).
 How do your results change?
 Do you see the effects of roundoff at small step sizes?
+If so, how do they scale with step size and what does that tell you about how they accumulate?

 ## 2. An adaptive Runge-Kutta integrator